Blue.care+ against indirect infection

 The Blue.care+ antiviral air purifier is delivered pre-assembled and equipped with a HEPA H14 filter set; commissioning requires only a few hand motions.
 The cold appliance plug must be plugged into the device and into a standard 230 V electrical outlet.
-You must switch the device on via the ON/OFF switch.
-The room size can be entered via the easy-to-use display and the unit automatically sets the correct volume flow.
+You must switch the device on via the ON/OFF switch and set the volume flow regulator to the correct room size.

 The device is designed for continuous operation, and thanks to the robust construction this is possible with no problems.

 - Blue.care+ antiviral air purifier with integrated HEPA H14 filter set

 The Blue.care+ is delivered on a pallet, completely assembled and ready for operation; it can be further transported on this pallet.
 After unpacking, thanks to the casters, one person can easily push the device to its destination.

 The Blue.care+ is CE-conformant and has the appropriate certification.

 At rated capacity with a volume flow of 1,150 m³/h, i.e. at the setting for a room size of 80 m², the sound pressure level at a distance of 1 m is 50 dB(A) (January 2021).

 Blue.care+ L: Sound pressure and sound power levels for the air purifier variants